 Until Jesus, Judaism had always been a tribal religion of the Jewish people.
 But Christianity is not tribal, it is universal.
 Almost immediately after Jesus death, the Apostles took Jesus’ message to non-Jewish areas of the Mediterranean.
 What caused this dramatic shift?
 The History of Continuing Creation tells us that Jesus was physically located in a time and a place that was a true cultural crossroads, trade route, and ethnic melting pot.
 There were cross-currents of Greek, Roman, Jewish, Babylonian, Persian, Phoenician, and Egyptian civilizations.
 Jesus could see that all people – even the generally loathed Samaritans — were oppressed by the Romans, and all were the same “in the eyes of God.”

-However, the Path of G>O>D> agrees with Christopher Hitchens, who has written that Christianity is wrong when it tries to make love compulsory; when it says that we must love.
+However, Our Spiritual Practice agrees with Christopher Hitchens, who has written that Christianity is wrong when it tries to make love compulsory; when it says that we must love.
 Saying we must love our neighbors as ourselves is something we can’t actually do.
 We always fall short, and we can always be found guilty.
 It is as impossible as saying that we must love God while at the same time fearing God.
 If we fail in this twin duty of love and fear, we are seen wretched sinners and we are “condemned.”
-37 The Path of G>O>D> affirms that Love is a Virtue, not a Moral obligation; with the exception that it is a moral duty to love the members of one’s immediate family, and above all one’s children.
+36 The Path of G>O>D> affirms that Love is a Virtue, not a Moral obligation; with the exception that it is a moral duty to love the members of one’s immediate family, and above all one’s children.

-The Craft of G>O>D> says: It is well and good to extend universal brotherly love.
+The Craft of Continuing Creation (CC) says: It is well and good to extend universal brotherly love.
 However, brotherly love cannot be fully extended.
 That would be inconsistent with human biology, which tells us that love within the family is stronger than universal love for all humans, and for good reason – the maximum protection for our own vulnerable children.

-The Craft of G>O>D> also says: It is not realistic to love people from other cultures to the extent we love people of our own culture.
+Moreover, it is not realistic to love people from other cultures to the extent we love people of our own culture.
 Socio-biology tells us that birds of a feather flock together.
 Doing so has evolutionary value for the group.
-38 Every individual is embedded in different circles of belonging – oneself at the center, the family as the next first ring out from the center, and then the larger and larger circles of neighborhood, interest group, nationality, profession.
+37 Every individual is embedded in different circles of belonging – oneself at the center, the family as the next first ring out from the center, and then the larger and larger circles of neighborhood, interest group, nationality, profession.
 The bond of love to our individual family is are the strongest.
-No religion, not even the Christianity Taught By Jesus, is going to change that.
+No religion, not even the Christianity Taught by Jesus, is going to change that.

 Yet, Jesus goes still further.
 He not only teaches his followers to love their neighbors, but also to love their enemies: